Alfred Ely Beach

-Alfred Ely Beach (September 1, 1826 – January 1, 1896) was an American inventor, publisher, and patent lawyer, born in Springfield, Massachusetts.
-He is most known for his design of New York City's earliest subway predecessor, the Beach Pneumatic Transit.
-A member of the Union League of New York, he also patented a typewriter for the blind and a system for heating water with solar power.
+Alfred Ely Beach (September 1, 1826 – January 1, 1896) was an American inventor, entrepreneur, publisher, and patent lawyer, born in Springfield, Massachusetts.
+He is known for his design of the earliest predecessor to the New York City Subway, the Beach Pneumatic Transit, which became the first subway in America.
+He was an early owner and cofounder of Scientific American and Munn & Co., the country's leading patent agency, and helped secure patents for Thomas Edison, Alexander Graham Bell, Cornelius Vanderbilt, and other innovators.
+A member of the Union League of New York, he also invented a typewriter for the blind and a system for heating water with solar power.

 Early years

+Beach was born in Springfield, Massachusetts, and was the son of a prominent publisher, Moses Yale Beach, owner of the New York Sun and member of the Yale family.
+His brother William Yale Beach was a banker while his other brother, Moses S. Beach, took over the family newspaper and supported the policies of Abraham Lincoln during his ownership.
+Alfred's brother was also later a trustee and shareholder in his Broadway Underground Railway Company, along with his son Frederick C. Beach, and his nephew Charles Yale Beach.

+Charles Yale's brothers-in-law were Commodore Holland Newton Stevenson, and John McAllister Stevenson, a Yale graduate and board director of the Pittsfield Electric Street Railway Company in 1892, which operated electric trolley cars, replacing horsecars.
+His three nephews and his great-grandnephew, Rev. Brewster Yale Beach, all attended Yale University.

-Beach was born in Springfield, Massachusetts, and was the son of a prominent publisher, Moses Yale Beach.
-Alfred Beach worked for his father until he and a friend, Orson Desaix Munn, decided to buy Scientific American, a relatively new publication, becoming the early founders of that company.
+Alfred worked for his father at the "Sun" until he and a friend, Orson Desaix Munn, decided to buy Scientific American, a relatively new publication, becoming the early founders of that company.
 He also brought in the venture Salem Howe Wales, President of the New York City Department of Docks and co-founder of the Metropolitan Museum of Art.
-They ran Scientific American until their deaths decades later, and it was carried on by their sons and grandsons for decades more.
+Beach was the editor and publisher of Scientific American for fifty years and ran the magazine until his death.
+It was then edited by his son and grandson.

 Scientific American is now the oldest continuously published magazine in the United States, and has featured prominent scientists over time such as Albert Einstein, Nikola Tesla, Marie Curie, and Thomas Edison.
 They reported the invention and patent of Abraham Lincoln relating to his device that intended to help boats navigate shallows.

+On June 30, 1847, at 21, Alfred married 18-year-old Harriet Eliza Holbrook.